M-Files/Developer-Portal/Intelligent-Metadata-Layer/Intelligence-Services/Visual-Studio/index.md

 ---
 layout: page
-title: The Vault Application Framework Visual Studio Template
+title: Visual Studio Template for building Intelligence Services
 includeInSearch: true
 breadcrumb: Visual Studio Template
-redirect_from: /Frameworks/Vault-Application-Framework/Visual-Studio-Template/
 ---

 M-Files provides partners with a Visual Studio 2015/2017 template that can be used to develop Intelligent Metadata Layer Intelligence Service components using C#.